LimePoint/opschain/docs/examples/running_an_aws_ansible_change.md

 ### Configure the AWS credentials

 To enable the OpsChain Runner to access your AWS account, configure the [AWS environment variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) in the runner.
-To do this, create the [environment variables](https://github.com/LimePoint/opschain-release/blob/master/docs/reference/properties.md#environment-variables) as [properties](../reference/properties.md) linked to the `Ansible Environment`.
+To do this, create the [environment variables](https://github.com/LimePoint/opschain-trial/blob/master/docs/reference/properties.md#environment-variables) as [properties](../reference/properties.md) linked to the `Ansible Environment`.

-1. Copy the sample project properties file into the opschain-release `cli-files` directory.
+1. Copy the sample project properties file into the opschain-trial `cli-files` directory.

     ```bash
     cp opschain_data/opschain_project_git_repos/ansible/project_properties.json ./cli-files